MK2112/appimanage/README.md

 - [x] `--move` to enable auto moving of AppImages and link updates
 - [ ] Implement automated testing
 - [ ] Expand distribution compatibility
+- [ ] `--update` to update all managed AppImages (requiring some sort of versioning and web referencing)
 - [ ] (Optional) Publish to PyPI (ease of use, UX or whatever)